-- To select ALL the listed SOPs simply check the far left box next to the word All. - To apply compression to SOPS, check the Enable Compression Option checkbox followed by a right click on the word All and click Set Acuo Defaults for all SOPS.
+• To select all the listed SOPs, simply select the far left box next to the word All.

+To apply compression to SOPS, select the Enable Compression Option checkbox followed by a right click on the word All and click Set Acuo Defaults for all SOPS.
 This option applies JPEG-2000 Lossless and JPEG Lossless compression to all supporting SOP classes.
 Another way of accomplishing this is to click on Set Custom Defaults for all SOPS.
-In the dialogue box check the box next to the Transfer Syntax JPEG Lossless and/or any other Transfer Syntax to be negotiated.
+In the dialogue box, select the box next to the Transfer Syntax JPEG Lossless or any other Transfer Syntax to be negotiated.
 Click OK to exit the dialogue box.